Skip to main content

 Step 2 — Does the key exist and is it active?

 If the key is absent, it was created after the last backup and lost during a keystore restore.
-Re-provision it:
+Re-issue it via the SPA's "Issue key" action on the account, or via the API:

 -H 'Content-Type: application/json' \